-Now in its 11 year, CASPN (Cornish Ancient Sites Protection Network) has planned another packed and excellent weekend of walks and talks among West Penwith's ancient sites, May 27th - 28th, 2017.
-The whole weekend is free for members of FOCAS (Friends of Cornwall's Ancient Sites).
-All details on: www.cornishancientsites.com
+In its 12th year in 2018, "Pathways to the Past", organised by CASPN (Cornish Ancient Sites Protection Network) held another packed and excellent weekend of walks and talks among West Penwith's ancient sites.
+Look out for the next one, already planned!
+All details will be on: www.cornishancientsites.com

 Living or Travelling in Europe?